 A low-cost, flexible control system for different experimental settings in neuroscience

-Michael Romano*, Mark Bucklin*, Dev Mehrotra, Robb Kessel, Howard Gritton, Xue Han
+Michael Romano, Mark Bucklin, Dev Mehrotra, Robb Kessel, Howard Gritton, Xue Han

-* indicates equal contribution

 Abstract

-In this paper, we demonstrate the efficacy, affordability, and accessibility of the Teensy 3.2 in two experimental settings that require different, specific demands: reliable, high-accuracy motion sensing and analog output.
+In this paper, we demonstrate the efficacy, affordability, and accessibility of the Teensy 3.2 in two experimental imaging settings that require different, specific demands: reliable, high-accuracy motion sensing and analog output.
 We then test the theoretical specifications and show the temporal accuracy and precision of this device in both of these settings.
 Both setups are accurate to the order of tens of microseconds per sample, and are precise to tens or hundreds of nanoseconds per sample.
 We conclude that the Teensy 3.2, in conjunction with specific sensors or shields, provides an optimal form of experimental control, particularly for those interested in neuronal imaging.

 Introduction

 Neuronal imaging is a burgeoning technique that demands high temporal fidelity.
-For example, new voltage imaging techniques utilize sampling rates up to 1 kHz (Yoav, et al., 2018).
+For example, new voltage imaging techniques utilize sampling rates up to 1 kHz (Yoav, et al., 2018), and strict alignment of neuronal signals with experimental inputs or outputs is essential (Solari, Sviatk\o, Laszlovsky, Heged\us, & Hangya, 2018).
 A new challenge is the development of techniques that allow for concomitant execution of different tasks and experimental paradigms in a way that is synchronized with imaging, particularly with new, higher-frequency acquisition rates.
 Of recent interest include examining the motor output of mice while imaging (Klaus, et al., 2017; Barbera, et al., 2016), and imaging during classical conditioning (Muhammad et al, 2015).
 We demonstrate that these two experimental configurations can easily be achieved with precise temporal accuracy using a Teensy 3.2 microcontroller.

 General requirements

 Experimental designs in imaging require several components in order to be successful.
 First and most importantly, behavioral data must be precisely organized with respect to imaging data.
 Capturing images has strict temporal requirements.
 A common design is to set up a CMOS camera or other imaging device to capture a frame every time it sees the rising phase of a digital pulse from the device responsible for organizing and synchronizing the experiment.
 Therefore, substantial jitter in digital pulse delivery can cause potentially substantial frame loss.
 That is, if the camera has not finished with the previous imaging cycle, it could skip a frame if the next pulse signal occurs too early.
-With respect to imaging paradigms based on classical conditioning, one also needs to worry about a mouse trained to respond to a conditioned stimulus: repetition of stimulus and response must occur in a highly regular temporal fashion.
+With respect to imaging paradigms based on classical conditioning, one also needs to worry about a mouse trained to respond to a conditioned stimulus: repetition of stimulus and response must occur in a highly regular temporal and predictable fashion.
 Using a programming environment from a high-level source, such as directly from a PC, can introduce jitter due to the multitude of tasks that a PC must attend to at any given point in time.
-As explained previously by (D’Ausilio, 2012), using a microcontroller such as an Arduino circumvents this issue.
+As explained previously(D'Ausilio, 2012; Solari, Sviatk\o, Laszlovsky, Heged\us, & Hangya, 2018), using a microcontroller such as an Arduino or Teensy 3.2 circumvents this issue.